BOARD POLICY No. 3432

-When weather conditions or other circumstances make it unsafe to operate schools, the superintendent shall determine whether schools should be started late, closed for the day or transportation provided only on a limited basis in accordance with individual route hazards.
+When weather conditions or other circumstances make it unsafe to operate schools, the superintendent shall determine whether schools should be started late, closed for the day or transportation provided only on emergency routes.
 Those decisions will be communicated through community media resources pursuant to a plan developed by the superintendent or designee.

-The superintendent shall establish procedures for the emergency closure of a building or department.
+The superintendent will establish procedures for the emergency closure of a building or department.

 Board Policy 4310 District Relationships with Law Enforcement and other Government Agencies